josephOsemba/pathogen-surveillance/README.md

 ## Contact

-For any inquiries, please contact morganokumu8@gmail.com.
+For any inquiries, please contact josephowino13101@gmail.com or morganokumu8@gmail.com.